1935 24 Hours of Le Mans: Entries

-Building upon the growing perception that Le Mans was a “British race held in France”, British brands dominated the medium- and small-engine classes.
-They comprised 36 of those 44 entrants, including works entries from Austin, Riley and Singer.
+Building upon the growing perception that Le Mans was a “British race held in France”, British brands dominated the medium- and small-engine classes.They comprised 36 of those 44 entrants, including works entries from Austin, Riley and Singer.
 With the two Lagondas it was a record number of British cars.
-By contrast, there were only single entries from the French manufacturers aside from Bugatti who had seven cars represented.
-There were a total of 26 works-supported entries this year.
-Also of note were the ten women entered, including three all-female pairings.
-This is still, to date, the highest number of women competing in one Le Mans.
+The 59 British drivers at this race is also, to date, a record participation from the UK>.
+Georges Durand, General-Secretary of the ACO, wrote: